Acidithiobacillus

-Acidithiobacillus is a genus of the Acidithiobacillia in the "Pseudomonadota".
-The genus includes acidophilic organisms capable of iron and/or sulfur oxidation.
-Like all "Pseudomonadota", Acidithiobacillus spp. are Gram-negative.
-They are also important generators of acid mine drainage, which is a major environmental problem around the world in mining.
+Acidithiobacillus is a genus of the Acidithiobacillia in the phylum "Pseudomonadota".
+This genus includes ten species of acidophilic microorganisms capable of sulfur and/or iron oxidation: Acidithiobacillus albertensis, Acidithiobacillus caldus, Acidithiobacillus cuprithermicus, Acidithiobacillus ferrianus, Acidithiobacillus ferridurans, Acidithiobacillus ferriphilus, Acidithiobacillus ferrivorans, Acidithiobacillus ferrooxidans, Acidithiobacillus sulfuriphilus, and Acidithiobacillus thiooxidans.
+A. ferooxidans is the most widely studied of the genus, but A. caldus and A. thiooxidans are also significant in research.
+Like all "Pseudomonadota", Acidithiobacillus spp. are Gram-negative and non-spore forming.
+They also play a significant role in the generation of acid mine drainage; a major global environmental challenge within the mining industry.
+Some species of Acidithiobacillus are utilized in bioleaching and biomining.
+A portion of the genes that support the survival of these bacteria in acidic environments are presumed to have been obtained by horizontal gene transfer.

 Genus Acidithiobacillus

-Acidithiobacillus are acidophilic obligate autotrophs (Acidithiobacillus caldus can also grow mixotrophically) that use elementary sulfur, tetrathionate and ferrous iron as electron donors.
+Acidithiobacillus are chemolithoautotrophs that can occur as acidophilic, mesophilic, or mesothermophilic.
+Acidithiobacillus caldus can also grow mixotrophically.
+Currently, the genus comprises ten species which are capable of obtaining energy by oxidizing sulfur compounds, with certain species also utilizing both ferrous and ferric iron.
+Some species have also evolved to use hydrogen and nitrogen from the environment.
 They assimilate carbon from carbon dioxide using the transaldolase variant of the Calvin-Benson-Bassham cycle.
 The genus comprises motile, rod-shaped cells that can be isolated from low pH environments including low pH microenvironments on otherwise neutral mineral grains.

 Phylogeny

 The order Acidithiobacillales (i.e. Thermithiobacillus) were formerly members of the Gammaproteobacteria, with considerable debate regarding their position and that they could also fall within the Betaproteobacteria, but the situation was resolved by whole-genome alignment studies and both genera have been reclassified to the new class Acidithiobacillia.

 Some members of this genus were classified as Thiobacillus spp., before they were reclassified in 2000.